ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 # 7. Consensus
 The consensus algorithm is the most important component of a DLT as it ensures the consistency of the network at any given time.
 Therefore, the requirements on the consensus algorithms are very stringent.

-**[R14]**	The DLT utilized in a BPI MUST be able to support more than one BFT consensus algorithm, also known as pluggable consensus.
+**[R14]**	The DLT utilized in a BPI MUST be able to support more than one BFT consensus algorithm, also known as plugable consensus.

 Note, that deterministic BFT consensus algorithms lead to strong consistency, and, thus, immediate finality.
 Probabilistic BFT consensus algorithms lead to eventual consistency, and, thus, eventual finality.